ecEthanCar/silver-deer/design/design-journey.md

 ## Final Notes to the Graders (Final Submission)
 > 1. Give us three specific strengths of your site that sets it apart from the previous website of the client (if applicable) and/or from other websites.
 Think of this as your chance to argue for the things you did really well.

-  **TODO: This is the only thing we need to finish writing.**
   **Let's first identify what our 3 strengths will be before we write so that we all agree.**
+  Strength 1:
+  - choose a more appropriate interavtivity feature through iteration:
-  Strength 1: Course information is better organized through the tabs Strength 2: More professional theme
+    - Course information is better organized through the tabs, change hover to click interactivity to get smoother experience abnd show one expectation at a time.
+    - we followed the interactivity design principle learned in class and make the part visible and functional

+  Strength 2:
+  - More professional theme and meets clients needs
+    - we discussed with our clients with all the changes we are gonna make before coding.

   Strength 3:
+  - more structured contents with accessibility
+    - we used the design principle learned in class, avoiding places with big chunk of texts and making contents of different levels consistent in style
+    - we cited all images and provides alt

 > 2. Tell us what you, as a team, learned while working on this project.